 Speed

-Once Salah starts his defensive action to intercept the pass, he executes it in a very high tempo, with many small, well-coordinated steps to keep his balance to successfully intercept the ball instead of just blocking it.
+Once Salah starts his defensive action to intercept the pass, he executes it at a very high tempo, taking many small, well-coordinated steps to keep his balance and successfully intercept the ball instead of just blocking it.

-When you have the ambition to become better as a scout, this PMDS framework can be really helpful.
-If you understand each football action that happens on the pitch in great detail, you take more information from every football action you watch.
+When you want to improve as a scout, this PMDS framework can be really helpful.
+If you understand each football action on the pitch in great detail, you will gain more information from every football action you watch.

-Evaluating players – your job as a scout – is basically the sum of all the football actions you observed of them.
-So by understand football actions very well, and watching enough football actions to create a good sample size, you are well able to evaluate a player’s level and style.
+Evaluating players – your job as a scout – is basically the sum of all the football actions you observe of them.
+So, by understanding football actions very well and watching enough football actions to create a good sample size, you are well able to evaluate a player’s level and style.